 Simple But Effective Best Practices

 Employee engagement can be improved by both elaborate, wide-sweeping initiatives as well as small, but still impactful efforts.
-Whether big or small, however, the processes and procedures adopted must be deliberate, well-planned and organized to be successful and never left to simple intuition or gut instinct.
+Whether big or small, however, the processes and procedures adopted must be deliberate, well-planned, team structure should be organized to be successful and never left to simple intuition or gut instinct.
 A quantitative approach to engagement is rooted in people data from surveys, polls and continuous feedback systems and provides the ever-important metrics organizations need to measure sentiment levels.
 Low levels in particular categories reveal insight into where a company should begin its engagement initiatives.